themuelkick/Deception-Research-model/README.md

 This project analyzes baseball pitching mechanics using 3D motion capture data to determine how long the throwing hand (ball) is visible to the catcher throughout the delivery.

-It leverages `.c3d` marker data, reconstructs a 3D skeleton, and animates the delivery while dynamically determining hand visibility based on torso and glove occlusion.
+It leverages `.c3d` marker data, reconstructs a 3D skeleton, and animates the delivery while dynamically determining hand visibility based on head, torso and glove occlusion.

 ---